whaakman/azure-docs.nl-nl/articles/iot-hub/iot-hub-gateway-sdk-physical-device.md

-<properties
+---
-	pageTitle="Use a real device with the Gateway SDK | Microsoft Azure" description="Azure IoT Hub Gateway SDK walkthrough using a Texas Instruments SensorTag to send data to IoT Hub through a gateway running on an Intel Edison Compute Module" services="iot-hub"
+title: Use a real device with the Gateway SDK | Microsoft Docs
+description: Azure IoT Hub Gateway SDK walkthrough using a Texas Instruments SensorTag to send data to IoT Hub through a gateway running on an Intel Edison Compute Module
-	documentationCenter=""
-	authors="chipalost"
-	manager="timlt"
-	editor=""/>

-<tags
-     ms.service="iot-hub"
-     ms.devlang="cpp"
-     ms.topic="article"
-     ms.tgt_pltfrm="na"
-     ms.workload="na"
-     ms.date="08/29/2016"
-     ms.author="andbuc"/>
+services: iot-hub
+documentationcenter: ''
+author: chipalost
+manager: timlt
+editor: ''

+ms.service: iot-hub
+ms.devlang: cpp
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 08/29/2016
+ms.author: andbuc

+---
 # IoT Gateway SDK (beta) – send device-to-cloud messages with a real device using Linux
 This walkthrough of the [Bluetooth low energy sample][lnk-ble-samplecode] shows you how to use the [Microsoft Azure IoT Gateway SDK][lnk-sdk] to forward device-to-cloud telemetry to IoT Hub from a physical device and how to route commands from IoT Hub to a physical device.

 This walkthrough covers:

 * **Architecture**: important architectural information about the Bluetooth low energy sample.
 * **Build and run**: the steps required to build and run the sample.

 ## Architecture
 The walkthrough shows you how to build and run an IoT Gateway on an Intel Edison Compute Module that runs Linux.
 The gateway is built using the IoT Gateway SDK.
 The sample uses a Texas Instruments SensorTag Bluetooth Low Energy (BLE) device to collect temperature data.

 When you run the gateway it:

-- Connects to a SensorTag device using the Bluetooth Low Energy (BLE) protocol.
+* Connects to a SensorTag device using the Bluetooth Low Energy (BLE) protocol.
-- Connects to IoT Hub using the AMQP protocol.
+* Connects to IoT Hub using the AMQP protocol.
-- Forwards telemetry from the SensorTag device to IoT Hub.
+* Forwards telemetry from the SensorTag device to IoT Hub.
-- Routes commands from IoT Hub to the SensorTag device.
+* Routes commands from IoT Hub to the SensorTag device.

 The gateway contains the following modules:

-- A *BLE module* that interfaces with a BLE device to receive temperature data from the device and send commands to the device.
+* A *BLE module* that interfaces with a BLE device to receive temperature data from the device and send commands to the device.
-- A *BLE Cloud to Device module* that translates the JSON messages coming from the cloud into BLE instructions for the *BLE module*.
+* A *BLE Cloud to Device module* that translates the JSON messages coming from the cloud into BLE instructions for the *BLE module*.
-- A *logger module* that logs all gateway messages.
+* A *logger module* that logs all gateway messages.
-- An *identity mapping module* that translates between BLE device MAC addresses and Azure IoT Hub device identities.
+* An *identity mapping module* that translates between BLE device MAC addresses and Azure IoT Hub device identities.
-- An *IoT Hub module* that uploads telemetry data to an IoT hub and receives device commands from an IoT hub.
+* An *IoT Hub module* that uploads telemetry data to an IoT hub and receives device commands from an IoT hub.
-- A *BLE printer module* that interprets telemetry from the BLE device and prints formatted data to the console to enable troubleshooting and debugging.
+* A *BLE printer module* that interprets telemetry from the BLE device and prints formatted data to the console to enable troubleshooting and debugging.

 ### How data flows through the Gateway
 The following block diagram illustrates the telemetry upload data flow pipeline:

 ![](media/iot-hub-gateway-sdk-physical-device/gateway_ble_upload_data_flow.png)